MicrosoftDocs/win32/desktop-src/WinAuto/inspect-objects.md

 ---
 title: Accessibility tools - Inspect
-description: Learn how to use Inspect, which is a Windows-based tool that enables you select any UI element and view that element's accessibility data. ms.assetid: 38edacbc-cf24-4818-b029-561b21e3704c
+description: Learn how to use Inspect, a Windows-based tool that can select any UI element and view it's accessibility data. ms.assetid: 38edacbc-cf24-4818-b029-561b21e3704c
 keywords:
 - Inspect Tool